 - List of all compliance requirements for your kind of organization

-- Hire Compliance SMEs to plan and implement a compliance program
+- Hire Compliance SMEs to plan and implement this program

 - Take steps to build a culture of compliance, right from the top